ivan006/Course-Work--Notes/Laravel-For-Beginners-Notes/readme.md

 ##### Delete multiple based on condition
 - Route:
-	- Name: reuse `/URLDelete/{a}` but with only one parameter
+	- Name/parameters: reuse `/URLDelete/{a}` but with only one parameter
 - Controller method:
-	- Name: reuse `MethodDelete` but with only one parameter
+	- Name/parameters: reuse `MethodDelete` but with only one parameter
 	- Script:
 	```php
     TypeAEntity::where('data_field_a',$a)->delete();